Yu's Cognitive Computing and Automation Lab

 Welcome to the Yu’s Cognitive Computing and Automation Lab (YuCCA Lab) at the University of California, Merced!

-Developing next-generation autonomous systems powered by Large Language Models (LLMs) that can understand and act on multimodal sensor inputs such as images, LiDAR, radar and IMUs.
+Developing next-generation autonomous systems powered by Vision Language Models (VLMs) that can understand and act on multimodal sensor inputs such as images, LiDAR, radar and IMUs.
 These projects aim to reduce LLM hallucinations when intepreting sensor data and improving the overall efficiency of system operation.

 Designing intelligent and efficient embedded systems for real-world agricultural applications.
 These projects aim to bridge the gap between modern AI technologies and practical farming needs, enabling autonomous robots to assist with tasks such as crop monitoring, harvesting, and field management.